Article 1: Organizational Structure and Statement of Purpose

 Section 1-1: Organization

-The name of this organization shall be Young Democrats of Massachusetts, hereinafter YDM.
+The name of this organization shall be Young Democrats of Massachusetts, hereinafter YDMA.
 Said organization shall be organized as a corporation recognized under section 501(c)(4) of the Internal Revenue Code, and/or as a state or federal political action committee organized under independent bylaws as its activities and applicable law allows.
-YDM is an independent organization of Democrats in Massachusetts under the age of 36 years.
+YDMA is an independent organization of Democrats in Massachusetts under the age of 36 years.
 The Young Democrats of Massachusetts is the official chartered unit of the Young Democrats of America (YDA) for the Commonwealth of Massachusetts.

 Section 1-2: Statement of Purpose